 Specific information on degrees, majors, guidelines, policies, and curriculum is found in the Moravian College Catalog.

 Advisors are provided to assist students in planning their academic programs.
 They are not authorized to change established policy of the College.
 Each student is solely responsible for ensuring that his or her academic program complies with the requirements for the program of general education, the major, and any other degree requirements of the College.
-Any advice which is at variance with established policy must be confirmed by the Office of Academic Affairs in writing.
+Any advice which is at variance with established policy must be confirmed by the Office of the Provost in writing.

 Students with disabilities should contact the assistant director of academic and disability support for further assistance and information.

 Accessible classroom setups, alternate testing, physical plant (campus) alterations, and other accommodations for students with documented disabilities are available on a case-by-case basis.
-It is the responsibility of students with disabilities to self-identify and request accommodation through the appropriate office.
+It is the responsibility of students with disabilities to self-identify and request accommodations through the appropriate office.

 The student may appeal the ADA coordinator's decision to the president of the College.
 An appeal must be submitted in writing.
 The president will respond to the appeal in writing within two weeks.